 Besides picking the locks, those attempting to break in also use brute force to bypass a lock.
 Yes, it’s possible to destroy the lock with a drill, but most use their shoulder or leg kick to break down the entryway.
 Installing a strike plate can make it harder for brute force to be an effective technique.

 Many deadbolt locks are better than others and are given an ANSI lock rating of Grade 1.
 The rating means they offer the most extreme security.
-Often, adding a strike plate or a longer deadbolt throw is essential to secure them.
+Adding a strike plate or a longer deadbolt throw is often essential to secure them.

 You can find locks that resist lock bumping, picking, and other lock bypassing techniques.
-Unfortunately, while manufacturers make traditional locks highly secure, they probably won’t be as safe as smart locks.
+Unfortunately, while manufacturers make traditional locks highly secure, they won’t be as safe as smart ones.

 Do Smart Locks offer the Best Security?

 When you look at a smart lock, you will see an automated version of a traditional lock, but not all are the same.
-The internal locking mechanism may even be the same, yet you can remotely and electronically lock it.
+The internal locking mechanism may be the same, yet you can lock it remotely and electronically.
 However, smart locks need interaction compared to standard locks.

 Smart locks offer convenient entry and remote access and locking, but if you forget to lock them, they are the same as traditional locks regarding security.
-Furthermore, since most smart locks have the exact interior mechanism as conventional locks, they also offer quality security.
+Furthermore, since most smart locks have the same interior mechanism as conventional ones, they also offer quality security.

 When comparing residential smart locks with standard locks, the one con you will find is the features you can use to make them safer.
-Unfortunately, you cannot use some smart locks with certain extra features because of their design.
+Unfortunately, because of their design, you cannot use some smart locks with certain extra features.
 However, you can easier modify traditional locks when you need to upgrade the security.

 So, are Residential Smart Locks Safer Than Traditional Locks?